WeAreAthlon/frontend-webpack-boilerplate/README.md

 $ npm ci
 ```

-> More on the clean install npm command can be read yere [`npm ci`](https://docs.npmjs.com/cli/ci.html)
+> More on the clean install npm command can be read here [`npm ci`](https://docs.npmjs.com/cli/ci.html)

-> You can still use `npm install` in cases the `npm ci` raises system error due to specific platfrom incompatibilities.
+> You can still use `npm install` in cases the `npm ci` raises system error due to specific platform incompatibilities.

 ## Define Package Metadata